Call for papers

 • Review papers survey the literature on a particular topic.

 1. System and tool papers present a software system or other tool of value in a computing education setting.
 They will be evaluated based on the potential contribution of the system to the community, the effectiveness of the comparison to and differentiation from existing similar systems, and the quality of the evaluation and/or discussion of the design of the tool.
 We expect contributions in this category to present tools that have a certain degree of maturity and matching empirical evaluation!
-Papers featuring a system or tool can also be submitted to the research paper category, if the evaluation is the emphasis.
+Papers featuring a system or tool can also be submitted to the research paper category if the evaluation is the emphasis.
 This category focuses on the contribution of the system/tool, as supported by evidence of its unique contribution (differentiation from other tools), efficacy, and/or quality of design.

-• Short empirical papers, which are limited in scope or produce tentative results but are nevertheless of interest to the computing education research community and suggest paths for future research.
+• Short empirical papers, which are limited in scope or produce tentative results but are nevertheless of interest to the computing education research community, and suggest paths for future research.

 • Proposition papers, which propose an innovation, debate a theoretical issue, or advance a cause.
 The argumentation must be solidly grounded in the research literature.
 A discussion paper must provide fresh perspectives or insights and present a compelling case to indicate how it promotes discussion and raises questions for future research to answer.

-We expect that all empirical submissions adhere to one of the reporting standards of SIGSOFT (https://www2.sigsoft.org/EmpiricalStandards/docs/standards).
+We expect that all empirical submissions adhere to one of the reporting standards of SIGSOFT (https://acmsigsoft.github.io/EmpiricalStandards/docs).
 Authors can indicate upon submission the category that they have chosen as most appropriate for their work and follow the respective checklist to ensure that their submission fulfills the required standard.
 The standards will also be suggested to reviewers as a basis for their decision.
 We will evaluate the appropriateness and usefulness of this approach in the context of our community afterwards.

 Papers may be accepted, conditionally accepted, or rejected.
 Papers in the second category will receive an opportunity to make requested revisions or to explain why revisions are not needed prior to undergoing final review by a shepherd, and will be moved to the accepted or rejected categories based on the shepherd’s review.